pheidippidesbane/Projects/opt.md

 Cheap stocks are probably cheap because they deserve to be cheap, i.e. they are destined for the dustbin of history, like XOM.

-Expensive stocks are probably expensive because they're going to be the next AAPL, like TSLA.
+Expensive stocks are probably expensive because they're going to be the next AAPL or TSLA.